Cheyenne language: Pronominal affixes

 These three basic prefixes can be combined with various suffixes to express all of Cheyenne's pronominal distinctions.
 For example, the prefix ná- can be combined on a verb with the suffix -me to express the first person plural exclusive.

 Tense

 Tense in Cheyenne is expressed by the addition of a specific tense morpheme between the pronominal prefix and the verb stem.
-Verbs do not always contain tense information, and an unmarked present tense verb can be used to express both past and "recent" present tense in conversation.
-Thus, návóómo could mean both 'I see him' and 'I saw him' depending on the context.
+Verbs do not always contain tense information, and an unmarked present tense verb can be used to express both present and "recent" past tense in conversation.
+Thus, návóómo could mean either 'I see him' or 'I saw him (recently)' depending on the context.

 Far past tense is expressed by the morpheme //-h-//, which changes to //-x-//, //-s-//, //-š-// or //-'-// before the -h, -t, -k and a vowel, respectively.
 Thus: